BLACK AND WHITE MASTER PHOTOGRAPHER - ALTERNATIVE PRINTING ARTIST

 My work has been represented by fine galleries in Dallas, Kansas City, and Santa Fe.
 For the last five years I've had exclusive representation through AfterImage Gallery in Dallas, Tx.
 Afterimage is one of the oldest galleries in America devoted to fine art photography.

 The camera manufacturer Canon has awarded some of my work shot in the National Park System and has licensed it for their purpose.

 Some of my work is included in the "Art of Emprise Collection"; a bank owned accumulation of investment art that is one of finest corporate owned collections in the country.

-Every photo is printed on moulde made, museum grade paper.
-By doing all aspects of the photograph myself from image capture to final printing I can assure the final product lives up to the exacting quality standards my customers have come to expect.
+Every photograph is printed on moulde made, museum grade paper.
+By doing all aspects of the photograph myself, from image capture to final printing, I feel assured the final product is the artistic expression of how I want to portray the world as I see it.

 Thank you for your time and interest,